Long-Term Trading Strategy (Backtest And Example)

 No, they are similar but not exactly the same.
 Both strategies aim to hold their position for “a long time”, but long-term trading has a broader scope.
 Long-term trading can be to the long side or the short side, although traders rarely hold short positions for a really long time.
 In essence, buy and hold is just a form of long-term trading that focuses only on the long side of long-term trading.

-Another little difference is that long-term trading is often based on specific research and analysis, while most buy-and-hold players simply base their approach on the general stock market’s tendency to rise over the long term.
+Another little difference is that long-term trading is often based on specific research and analysis.
+In contrast, most buy-and-hold players simply base their approach on the general stock market’s tendency to rise over the long term.

 Long-term trading strategy backtest